 Y ∼ Binom(α, n) (1)

-α = invlog(β0 + β1 ∗ PaO2) (2)
+α = inv(log(β0 + β1 ∗ PaO2)) (2)

 Service level Patients are typically assigned to hospital services.
 Pulmonary service patients may have a lower baseline PaO2.
 Surgical patients tend to have normal lung function.
 Hence we may model β0 to allow differ- ent intercepts representing the average PaO2 of patients in the various medical and surgical services estimating different service level mean intercepts γ0.
 Under a medical service, smaller changes in PaO2 may be indicative of respiratory deterioration compared to a surgical service, where larger drop in arterial oxygen tension predicts outcome.
 We may hence allow the regression coefficient for the slope β1 to vary around different mean slopes γ1 at the service level :